 About 100.0% of the instructors at Illinois Tech have full-time hours, which means they should have enough time to give attention to students in their class.
 For students who would like to keep going following their undergraduate degree, Illinois Institute of Technology has grad programs available.
 If you're interested in finding out more, you can view all of Illinois Institute of Technology's rankings here.

 Any student pursuing a degree in Applied Mathematics needs to take a look at University of Wisconsin - Stout.
 This is a superb option for students who prefer the style of a compact college town.

 Northwestern University is a good option for individuals interested in an Applied Mathematics major.
 Soon after graduating, applied math students typically make about $58,776 in their early careers.
-Situated in Evanston, Illinois, this college is a sound final choice for students who enjoy the excitement of a significant city.
+With over 20,000 undergraduates, this school is among the largest schools in the nation.

 Sports enthusiasts will love cheering on the university's top-ranked men's soccer team as they perform at home and on the road.
 You shouldn't be concerned about affording Northwestern University; 53.0% of their undergraduates get some form of financial aid.
 Go on a virtual tour to explore more about Northwestern U.

 It's hard to beat Michigan State University if you want to study Applied Mathematics.
 Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.